jmicko/coinbot/docs/DATABASE_AND_CACHE.md

 `server/modules/dbMetrics.js` instruments PostgreSQL calls in-process.
 It does not cache query results or change database behavior; it only records counts and timings so cache work can target the expensive paths first.

-Metrics are collected by wrapping checked-out `pg` clients in `server/modules/pool.js`.
+Metrics are collected by instrumenting the shared `pg` pool and explicitly checked-out clients in `server/modules/pool.js`.
 This covers normal `pool.query()` calls, explicit transaction clients, promise-style queries, and callback-style queries used by dependencies such as the session store.

+Normal `pool.query()` calls are measured at the pool-call boundary.
+This is important because PostgreSQL clients are reused: recording from the reused client's socket callback loses the `AsyncLocalStorage` context that started the query.
+Explicitly checked-out transaction clients are instrumented separately.
+This keeps query totals single-counted while preserving the originating HTTP or robot-loop context across client reuse.

 Query metrics are grouped by context: